withfatpanda/illuminate-wordpress/README.md

 	return current_user_can('administrator');
 });
 ```

-This example uses anonymous functions to process requests; the use
-of POPO controllers is also supported.

 The functions `Router::get`, `Router::post`, `Router::put`, and
 `Router::delete` (among others) are each keyed to the request method